Life is either a daring adventure, or nothing.

 Today, I have to pack for a retreat I’m running in Africa, write my column for Oprah Magazine, and begin shaping my ideas for a new book.
 These activities all scare me spitless, which means I absolutely will do them.

 Of course, even though my fear never vanishes, things are easier now.
 Because these days, I know that other terrified people (maybe you’re one of them) are walking right beside me.
-People who’ve joined my tribe of hardy life coaches, or ripped open their souls for the Write Into Light group, or started their own books.
+People who’ve joined my tribe of hardy Wayfinder Life Coaches, or ripped open their souls for the Write Into Light course, or started their own books.

 I won’t tell you that you can’t get hurt doing this.
 You can get devastated.
 It’s happened to me a hundred times.
 It’s happened to everyone who follows love right into fear.
 Too bad.
 Try it anyway.
 Climb out from under the bed.
 Spit out your last mouse tail.
 Grab one of our clammy, shaking hands, find a fear—got it?—and forward march.